 '''

 //Create a new (root) category

 ICategory category = new Category("cars");

 //Commit to database

 ICategory rootCategory = CategoryHandler.AddCategory(category);

 //Create a new sub category to root category

-ICategory subCategory = new Category("Volvo", rootCategory);
+ICategory subCategory = new Category("volvo", rootCategory);

 //Commit to database

 CategoryHandler.AddCategory(subCategory);

 '''

-2.4.2 Remove a category
+2.4.2.Removea category

 Categories may be removed programmatically or in the administration interface.
-You can get a category by id, by path or by name.
-This is an example to remove a category by its path.
+You can get a category by id, by path or by name. in this example by path.

 '''

 //Get the category to remove by path

-ICategory category = CategoryHandler.GetCategory("cars/Volvo");
+ICategory category = CategoryHandler.GetCategory("cars/volvo");

 //Remove the category

 CategoryHandler.Removecategory(category);

 '''

-2.4.3 Categorize an entity
+2.4.3.Categorize an entity